tepsukka/vuex-oidc-wiki/Home.md

 ## 3) Setup route for Open id callback

 Create a callback component.
 The component will be rendered during the time that the callback is made, so feel free to add any loader/spinner if you want.

+If you have created your vuex store module as a namespaced module you will have to map the action from the correct namespace.

 ```js
 <template>